alexk2037/alexk2037.github.io/content/ubuntu18/jitsi/configuration.md

 # Check folders to make sure they were deleted
 $ ls /var/lib/prosody/recorder*/accounts/ # Should be empty
-$ ls /var/lib/prosody/auth*/accounts/ # Should not return auth.dat
+$ ls /var/lib/prosody/auth*/accounts/ # Should not return jigasi.dat

 # Restart prosody
 $ systemctl restart prosody